Axway/amplify-central/content/en/docs/saas_api_gateway/backend_TLS.md

 ### TLS from Amplify Central API proxy to the back-end API

-Amplify Central provides one-way TLS from the API proxy to the back-end API.
+Amplify provides one-way TLS from the API proxy to the back-end API.
 One-way TLS is automatically negotiated for each API registered to a HTTPS back-end URL endpoint.

 TLS versions 1.2 and 1.3 are both supported by Amplify Central.
 Advanced Encryption Standard (AES) using both 128-bit and 256-bit keys are supported.
 RSA 1024-bit public key lengths are supported for X.509v3 certificates.